-At the more budget end of the scale of prebuilt gaming PCs, the AMD Abyss from UK PC builder Palicomp has a simple and sleek design with an attractive configuration and pricing.
+At the more budget end of the scale of best gaming PCs, the AMD Abyss from UK PC builder Palicomp has a simple and sleek design with an attractive configuration and pricing.
 While those at the higher end of the prebuilt spectrum get more attention, the entry-level space has some exceptional value and considered builds that can be found from reliable builders.
 But is Palicomp’s AMD Abyss one of those?

 GPU: AMD RX 570 8GB